TerminatorJ/GNL_Scorer/README.md

 # GNL_Scorer
 Introduction
 -----------------
 This software is built for sgRNA activities prediction.
 The efficiency of sgRNAs is the genome editing capabilities to target sites.
-All the sgRNAs we design to target the potential sites in the genome of specific cells, organisms, species should cut the upstream sequences of Protospacer Adjacent Motif(PAM).
+All the sgRNAs we design to target the potential sites in the genome of specific cells, organisms, species should cut the upstream sequences of Protospacer Adjacent Motif (PAM).
 However, not all of the sgRNAs can be imported in such a process.
-Therefore, the prediction of the efficiency of sgRNAs is urgent when applying the knockout(KO) or knockin(KI) experiments in practice.
+Therefore, the prediction of the efficiency of sgRNAs is urgent when applying the knockout (KO) or knockin (KI) experiments in practice.
 Although, there are quite a few predictive algorithms developed by some groups, but they can just perform well in specific datasets or specific species.
 Most of the models don't have considerable generalization in the non-seen datasets and even different species data.
 Here, we suggest using the model trained by "powerful" dataset, which is measured by sequencing.
-We trained the model by Bayesian Ridge Regression. which could have a great performance in practice in spite of the cell types,organisms and species.
-Maybe it can be used for those species without developed sgRNA predictive algorithms, and suit for species used most frequently,like human, mouse, zebra fish, drosophila, elegans.
+We trained the model by Bayesian Ridge Regression. which could have a great performance in practice in spite of the cell types, organisms and species.
+Maybe it can be used for those species without developed sgRNA predictive algorithms, and suit for species used most frequently, like human, mouse, zebra fish, drosophila, elegans.

 Publications: